Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

   [below](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#details-about-matching-rules).)

-  Every `action` has type of `String -> m (ActionResult r a)`, where `ActionResult` type is `import`ed from `Rtlex` like:
+  Every `action` has type of `String -> m (ActionResult r a)`, where `ActionResult` type is imported from `Rtlex` like:
     ```haskell
     data ActionResult r a
         = Return r  -- to finish the lexical analyzer immediately with value "r"
-        | Accept a  -- to accept the current match and report value "a" to lexical analyzer
+	| Accept a  -- to accept the current match and report value "a" to `yyLex`
 	| Reject    -- to reject the current match and try other actions
     ```

     As we can see, there are two user-determined types involved, `r` and `a` that are